bryantach06/SimplyWeather/README.md

 # Simply Weather

-This repository holds the source code for Weatherly, a beginner-friendly weather app built with Flutter.
+This repository holds the source code for Simply Weather, a beginner-friendly weather app built with Flutter.
 It retrieves real-time weather data for your location using the http and geolocator packages.

 Key Features: